Pylons/pyramid/docs/narr/install.rst

    development tools installed on the target machine to install :mod:`repoze.bfg`.

-BFG is known to run properly on all popular Unix-like systems such as Linux, MacOS X, and FreeBSD.

-:mod:`repoze.bfg` is also known to run on Windows systems.
+:mod:`repoze.bfg` is known to run properly on all popular Unix-like systems such as Linux, MacOS X, and FreeBSD.  :mod:`repoze.bfg` is also known to run on Windows systems.
 However, none of its developers use Windows as a primary development platform.
-Therefore, most of the platform-specific documentation (excepting this chapter) assumes you're using a UNIX system.
-If you're using a Windows system, you'll need to transliterate command lines in the documentation to their Windows equivalents.

-:mod:`repoze.bfg` is also known to run on Google's App Engine.
+It is also known to run on Google's App Engine.

-It is not known whether :mod:`repoze.bfg` will or will not run under Jython or IronPython.

-.. note:: If you'd like to help make sure :mod:`repoze.bfg` keeps running on your favorite alternate platform, we'd love to hear from you.
+.. note:: If you'd like to help us make sure :mod:`repoze.bfg` runs on your favorite alternate platform, we'd love to hear from you.
    Please contact us via the `repoze.dev maillist
    <http://lists.repoze.org/listinfo/repoze-dev>`_ if you'd like to
    contribute.